tariqs26/yelpcamp-server/README.md

 | `npm start`      | Start the production server                                    |
 | `npm run seed`   | Seed the database with sample data                             |

-## Contributing

-Contributions are welcome.
-Please open an issue to discuss any major changes or feature requests.
-When submitting a pull request, ensure your changes are well-documented and tested.